top of page

 Director / Writer / Producer / Educator

-Sinem has had a life-long passion for social justice stemming from her Year 9 Legal Studies class when she was first taught about Black Deaths in Custody.
-She holds a BA in Media Studies, Legal Studies and Aboriginal Studies and a High School Teaching Certification from Darwin University.
-After several years teaching in the mainstream system, she travelled to N.E Arnhem Land to teach in Aboriginal community schools, which is where her passion for Indigenous rights was reinforced.
+Sinem's foundational passion is civil rights which stemmed from her Year 9 Legal Studies class when she was first taught about Black Deaths in Custody.
+She holds a BA in Media Studies, Legal Studies and Aboriginal Studies and a High School Teaching Certification.
+After several years teaching Film and Media Studies at High School she travelled to N.E Arnhem Land to teach in Aboriginal community schools, which is where her passion for Indigenous rights was reinforced.

-In 2004, she journeyed to Iraq, Palestine and Israel with musician Michael Franti, to document the human cost of war, for the documentary, 'I Know I'm Not Alone.'
+Inbetween her journey as a high school teacher in the mainstream system and her time working in remote Aboriginal schools, she journeyed to Iraq, Palestine and Israel with musician Michael Franti, to document the human cost of war, for the documentary, 'I Know I'm Not Alone.'
+Only 27 years old at the time, this experience stepping into a war zone change her life forever.

-In 2007, as a response to the NT Intervention and the despair it caused her friends and family, she began to film and produce Our Generation.
-This film has reached cult status amongst the Aboriginal rights movement, stirring thousands of people to join arms with Aboriginal Australians.
-It then went on to win Best Campaign Film at the London International Documentary Festival in 2011.
+In 2007, as a response to the NT Intervention and the despair it caused her Yolngu friends and family, she began to film and produce Our Generation.
+As one of the first Australian documentaries to use 'People Power' and crowd fundraising to harness a grass roots campaign movement in Australia, this film reached cult status amongst the Aboriginal rights movement.
+It stirred thousands of people to join arms with Aboriginal Australians in the 'Stand For Freedom' campaign which Sinem and her husband also founded.
+Our Generation then went on to win Best Campaign Film at the London International Documentary Festival in 2011.

-She has directed & produced Indigenous suicide awareness videos for Beyond Blue, she has produced over 130 videos for the Young Deadly Free Project - raising awareness of STI's in remote Aboriginal Communities.
-And she is currently completing a project with Northern Australian Aboriginal Justice Agency (NAAJA), producing 24 educational videos for Yolngu around rights and responsibilities.
+Since then Sinem has directed & produced Indigenous suicide awareness videos for Beyond Blue, she has produced over 130 videos for the Young Deadly Free Project - raising awareness of STI's in remote Aboriginal Communities.
+And she has produced Indigenous legal education videos Northern Australian Aboriginal Justice Agency (NAAJA) and Northern Australian Aboriginal Family Legal Services (NAAFLS).

-At the beginning of 2019 Sinem finally started production of a long brewing new documentary which will look at the legacy of old friend, Rev. Dr. Djiniyini Gondarra OAM - one of Australia's most profound Aboriginal rights leaders in Australia.
+At the beginning of 2019 Sinem finally started production of a long brewing new documentary which will look at the legacy of her old friend, mentor and teacher Rev. Dr. Djiniyini Gondarra OAM - one of Australia's most profound Aboriginal civil rights and spiritual leaders in Australia.

 REV. DR. DJINIYINI GONDARRA